Blog

 Provence Holidays:The Magical Colors of the Luberon

-With tourists heading on their Provence holidays to the Luberon to see lavender fields, Roussillon is along the way with its equally vibrant colors of red, orange and pink.
-These stories, fact and fiction about the multi-colored town, inform and amuse those who venture there.
+With tourists heading on their Provence holidays to Luberon to see lavender fields, Roussillon is along the way with its equally vibrant red, orange, and pink colors.
+These stories, facts, and fiction about the multi-colored town inform and amuse those who venture there.

 Provence Holidays

 The French commune of Roussillon is located in the Provence-Alpes-Côte d’Azur, roughly midway between Avignon and Aix-en-Provence.
-It is in the heart of one of the biggest ochre deposits in the world — one that extends from Apt to Roussillon via Gargas and Rustrel.
+It is in the heart of one of the world’s most extensive ochre deposits- extending from Apt to Roussillon via Gargas and Rustrel.

-Ochre deposits lend a natural reddish-brown hue to the village of Roussillon, giving the entire area the nickname “Colorodo Provençal”.
-In Roussillon the ochre facades of the houses vary from light yellow to dark red.
-Set off by the brightly painted shutters and doors, these houses form a striking contrast against lush green pine trees.
-To many, Roussillon is one the most beautiful villages in France.
+Ochre deposits lend a natural reddish-brown hue to the village of Roussillon, giving the entire area the nickname “Colorado Provençal.”
+In Roussillon, the ochre facades of the houses vary from light yellow to dark red.
+Set off by the brightly painted shutters and doors, these houses contrast sharply against lush green pine trees.
+To many, Roussillon is one of the most beautiful villages in France.

 The History of Ochre

 Millions of years ago, Roussillon was covered by the sea.
-When the waters dried up, the area was left with ochre-bearing limestone hills.
-Like today, stone formations were stained with coloured clays in every conceivable iron oxide pigment from yellow to purple.
-Ochres, the colored clays found as a soft deposit, were intermingled with pockets of harder crystalline iron ore, in fairly even horizontal layers, of variable thicknesses.Provence Holidays
+The area was left with ochre-bearing limestone hills when the waters dried up.
+Like today, stone formations were stained with colored clays in every conceivable iron oxide pigment from yellow to purple.
+Ochres, the colored clays found as a soft deposit, were intermingled with pockets of harder crystalline iron ore in fairly even horizontal layers of variable thicknesses.Provence Holidays

 Fast-forward to 300,000 years ago.
 Man discovered ochre.
 The natural pigment with indelible color was used to embellish the caves that man inhabited.
-Since then ochre has been a coloration for everything from cave paintings, to pottery, to body paint, to tattoos.
+Since then, ochre has been a coloration for everything from cave paintings to pottery, body paint, and tattoos.
 Proof lies in some French burial sites from 200,000 years ago.
 They have red ochre floors that are eight inches thick.
-Also, there are skeletons found at the sites, sprinkled with red powder, making researchers wonder if the powder was remnants of tattoos, applied as funeral rites, or if it was used to mask the odor of death.
+Also, skeletons are sprinkled with red powder at the sites, making researchers wonder if the powder was remnants of tattoos applied as funeral rites or if it was used to mask the odor of death.
 In any case, only skeletons and red ochre pigment are left in these burial sites.

 Ochre quarries

-Around the time of the French Revolution the demand for ochre was at an all-time high, due mostly to the textile industry.
+Around the time of the French Revolution, the demand for ochre was at an all-time high, primarily due to the textile industry.
 The industrial process for making ochre pigment was developed by the French scientist Jean-Étienne Astier from Roussillon.
 He invented a way to produce pigment on a large scale.

 Mining ochre in Roussillon intensified.
-As many as seventeen different shades of dye were manufactured from the local rock.
-By the end of the 19th century ochre from Roussillon was exported all over the world.
-It was not only used for artists paints and house paints, it also became an important ingredient for the early rubber, linoleum, paper, and cardboard industries.
+As many as seventeen shades of dye were manufactured from the local rock.
+By the end of the 19th century, ochre from Roussillon was exported worldwide.
+It was used for artists’ and house paints and became an essential ingredient for the early rubber, linoleum, paper, and cardboard industries.

-Provence HolidaysOchre is enjoying a much-deserved revival; although only one company in the area still operates.
-Fortunately for tourists In Roussillon, you can take a walk along the footpath of the Sentier des Ocres and appreciate the beauty of the ochre cliffs.
+Provence HolidaysOchre is enjoying a much-deserved revival, although only one company in the area still operates.
+Fortunately for tourists, In Roussillon, you can walk along the Sentier des Ocres’ footpath and appreciate the ochre cliffs’ beauty.
 The Conservatoire des Ocres et des Pigments Appliqués is located in one of the factories that fell into disuse over 50 years ago.
-Inside, tours and lectures are offered to help preserve the important history of ochre and the region.
+Inside, tours and lectures are offered to help preserve the critical history of ochre and the region.

 Why is Roussillon “Red”?
 Your Provence Holiday Fable